Philanthropy & Tikkun Olam

 Phyllis Glazer does not need the phrase "Jewish Erin Brockovich" to hold attention.

 That label was always a shortcut.
 It told readers what genre of woman they were supposed to imagine and saved the old article the trouble of describing what Glazer actually did in Winona, Texas.
-The real story is less cinematic and more serious.
-Glazer did not simply stumble into a public-health scandal and play the lone heroine.
-She built a local movement, exposed the class and race structure around a toxic facility, absorbed years of threats and litigation, and kept arguing after the plant shut down.
+The actual story is less cinematic and more serious.
+Glazer entered a public-health scandal and then did the slower work: building a local movement, exposing the class and race structure around a toxic facility, absorbing years of threats and litigation, and arguing after the plant shut down.

 That is a stronger biography than a movie analogy.